itsezc/MedKit/plans/Stages brief.md

 	If there are still multiple diseases, ask if the user has the additional symptoms of those diseases and Filter

 	If the user cannot confirm, then apply machine learning

-Symptoms:
-	Filtering
-		When selected both Cough and Feeling Cold and then unselecting one, the other doesn't show.